AleksandrDenis/PP2-Quiz-Game/README.md

 # Testing
 ## Testing User Stories
+ * As a user, I want to play an online quiz to test my general knowledge in variety of topics.
+   * Questions are displayed, and users can submit answers.
+  * As a user, I want see my progress.
+    * Progress indicators  are visible during the quiz.
+  * As a user, I want track my score.
+    * Scoring mechanism works accurately.
+  * As a user, I want see my final result.
+    * Final score is displayed at the end of the quiz with congratulatory message.
+  * As a user, I want emprove my score.
+    * User can retake quizzes to improve their scores.
 ## Responsive Web Design Testing
 * [Responsive Design Checker](https://www.responsivedesignchecker.com/) was used to test the responsiveness of the website on various screen sizes and devices: